BQSKit/bqskit/docs/guides/distributing.md

 ## Connecting to and Compiling with a Server

-Once a bqskit server has been started in detached mode, we can connect to it by simplying passing it's IP address into a `Compiler` constructor or as a keyword argument in the `compile()` method:
+Once a bqskit server has been started in detached mode, we can connect to it by simply passing its IP address into a `Compiler` constructor or as a keyword argument in the `compile()` method:

 ```python